xuqingyu/PowerGenome/example_system/settings_documentation.md

 type: str

-description: Pointer to a csv file that starts with mandatory columns `case_id`, which should use `case_id` from the file `case_id_description.csv` as a foreign key, and `year`, which should match the `model_year` values from the settings file.
+description: Pointer to a csv file that starts with mandatory columns `case_id`, which should use `case_id` from the file `case_id_description.csv` as a foreign key, and `year`, which should match the [model_year](#model_year) values from the settings file.
 Every `case_id` should have a row for each value of `year` - make sure that the number of rows is equal to the number of unique case ids multiplied by the number of model years.
 All other columns are user-defined names that refer to the types of parameters in the settings file that will being changed across cases.
 The values in each column are also user-defined strings describing the scenario (e.g. "high", "mid", "low").

-The column names and values in each column are used in the settings parameter `settings_management` to define how the default settings values should be changed across each case.
+The column names and values in each column are used in the settings parameter [settings_management](#settings_management) to define how the default settings values should be changed across each case.

 ### distributed_gen_profiles_fn

 type: str

-description: Pointer to a csv file with normalized hourly generation profiles for distributed generation in all model regions listed in the settings file under `distributed_gen_method` and `distributed_gen_values`.
+description: Pointer to a csv file with normalized hourly generation profiles for distributed generation in all model regions listed in the settings file under [distributed_gen_method](#distributed_gen_method) and [distributed_gen_values](#distributed_gen_values).

 ### demand_response_fn

 type: str

 description: Pointer to a csv file with hourly (not normalized) profiles for demand response resources in each region/year/scenario.
-The top four rows are 1) the name of the DR resource (matching key values in the settings parameter `demand_response_resources`), 2) the model year, 3) the scenario name (matching names from the "demand_response" column of `scenario_definitions_fn`), and 4) the model region from `model_regions`.
+The top four rows are 1) the name of the DR resource (matching key values in the settings parameter [demand_response_resources](#demand_response_resources)), 2) the model year, 3) the scenario name (matching names from the "demand_response" column of [scenario_definitions_fn](#scenario_definitions_fn)), and 4) the model region from [model_regions](#model_regions).

 ### emission_policies_fn